rxaviers/cldrjs/README.md

-# cldr js - Simple CLDR API
+# cldr.js - Simple CLDR API

 [CLDR (unicode.org)](http://cldr.unicode.org/) provides locale content for I18n software.
 The data is provided in two formats: LDML (XML format), and JSON.
 Our goal is to provide a simple layer to facilitate I18n softwares to access and use the [official CLDR JSON data](http://cldr.unicode.org/index/cldr-spec/json).